-This 'walk-through' example demonstrates how to use Enterprise Architect's Schema Composer to add association types and the types they reference, to your NIEM subset Package.
+This 'walk-through' example demonstrates how to use Enterprise Architect's Schema Composer to add association types and the types they reference, to your NIEM subset package.

-Step Description 1 Open an Enterprise Architect project that contains the NIEM 3.0 Reference Model and also the NIEM 3 MPD Types.
+Step Description 1 Open an Enterprise Architect project that contains the NIEM 4.0 Reference Model and also the NIEM MPD Types.
 If you don't have such a project, then open a new project and load the Reference Model and MPD Types using the Model Wizard.
-2 Using the Model Wizard, add a fresh copy of the NIEM 3 IEPD Starter Model to your project.
-The Starter Model contains a Package named 'myMPD', that in turn contains both a diagram and an object instance named 'myMPD' and a sub-Package named 'myMPD exchange'.
-Replace the name 'myMPD' with something more appropriate, if you prefer.
-3 The starter model contains a Schema Composer artifact named 'schemaComposer_Niem-core-subset'.
-Locate this artifact in the Project Browser, then double-click on it.
-This will open the Schema Composer and load the profile 'schemaComposer_Niem-core-subset'.
+2 Using the Model Wizard, add a fresh copy of the NIEM 4 IEPD Starter Model to your project.
+You should rename the object instance 'NIEM-MPD' to something more meaningful.
+When generating the MPD, the name of this object instance is used to name the root folder in which the MDP is created.
+If you wish, rename the Package 'NIEM 4 Starter Model' to something more appropriate as well.
+3 The starter model contains a Schema Composer artifact named 'Schema Composer profile - NIEM subset'.
+Locate this artifact in the Browser window, then double-click on it.
+This will open the Schema Composer and load the profile 'Schema Composer profile - NIEM subset'.
 The lower part of the Schema Composer contains three columns.
 From left to right, they are labeled 'Classes', 'Attributes' and 'Schema'.
-4 Using the Project Browser, locate the Package 'Niem-core' in the NIEM 3.0 Reference Model.
+4 Using the Browser window, locate the Package 'niem-core' in the NIEM 4.0 Reference Model.
 Within that Package, locate the Class 'PersonLocationAssociationType'.
 Drag and drop 'PersonLocationAssociationType' onto the left-hand column of the Schema Composer (labelled 'Classes').
 You will notice that the center column 'Attributes' displays PersonLocationAssociationType.Attributes and also PersonLocationAssociationType.Associations.
 Place check marks beside both of the associations, Location and Person.
 The types LocationType and PersonType are automatically added to the Schema Composer's 'Classes' list.
 5 The Class PersonLocationAssociationType is derived from the supertype 'nc:AssocationType', but in this case the supertype is not automatically added to the Classes list.
 If you want to include any attributes of the supertype 'nc:AssociationType' in your generated subset, you must add 'nc:AssociationType' to the Schema Composer's Class list manually, then select the required attributes.
 If you don't want to specifically include attributes of 'nc:AssociationType', then there is no need to add it to the Classes list.
 When the schema file is eventually generated from the subset Package, Enterprise Architect will generate an element and type definition for 'nc:AssociationType' if and when it is required, even if it is not explicitly modeled.
 6 Click on the Update button, then click on the Generate button.
+In the window that opens, select 'NIEM Model Subset', then click on the Generate button.
+You will be prompted to select a Package within which the subset model will be created.
+Typically, you would choose the Package that is the parent of the Exchange schema Package.
+In the starter model, the exchange Package is named 'MPD-Exchange' and its parent Package is named 'NIEM 4 Starter Model', although you might have renamed these earlier in step 2.
+Select the Package 'NIEM 4 Starter Model', then click on the OK button.
+7 Locate the < <informationmodel>&gt; Package named 'niem-core' within the subset model.
+Create a NIEM PIM diagram within this Package, then drag and drop the three Classes in this Package onto the diagram.
+You will notice that the properties 'Person' and 'Location' are modeled as AssociationEnds on the Associations between PersonLocationAssociationType and the types PersonType and LocationType.</informationmodel>